PagerDuty/security-training/docs/for_everyone/index.md

 _<input type="checkbox" id="136" /><label for="136">![136](../slides/for_everyone/for_everyone.136.jpeg)</label>_
 _136. Would you like to know more?_

 And that's it!
 All of the topics I had.
 I hope you all learned something useful, and if not, I hope you at least had a laugh at some of the jokes.
-If you want to know more about any of the material here, or anything security related that I didn't get chance to cover, here are some ways you can find out more.
+If you want to know more about any of the material here, or anything security related that I didn't get a chance to cover, here are some ways you can find out more.

 ---